-Because NY8LP11A is a dual-clock IC, there are fast oscillator (FFAOS) and slow oscillator (FSLOW) that can be selected as system oscillation (FCPU).
-The fast oscillator which could be used as FFAOS is internal high RC oscillator: IOSC4M.
-The slow oscillators which could be used as FSLOW are internal low RC oscillator (IOSC32K) or external low crystal oscillator (XTAL32K).
+Because NY8LP05A is a dual-clock IC, there are fast oscillator (F{FAOS}) and slow oscillator (F{SLOW}) that can be selected as system oscillation (F{CPU}).
+The fast oscillator which could be used as F{FAOS} is internal high RC oscillator: IOSC4M, IOSC2M and IOSC500K.
+The slow oscillators which could be used as F{SLOW} are internal low RC oscillator (IOSC32K) or external low crystal oscillator (XTAL32K).
 Users can choose the clock sources by programming its option based on the application.

 To utilize the precise timing application, two pins (Xin & Xout) are needed to connect with external crystal module and set the corresponding option for 32KHz crystal.
-To match the high-speed application, it provides up to 8MHz for FCPU and no additional pins are needed.
+To match the high-speed application, it provides up to 4MHz for F{CPU} and no additional pins are needed.

-Figure 2-1 Oscillation Configuration
+Figure 5-1 Oscillation Configuration

-The fast frequency (FFAST) is divided from FFAOS through control register OPMD[6:4]: 1/1~1/128.
-The FSLOW is the slow frequency and the source of Real-Time-Clock (RTC).
-The RTC is the clock source of 14-bit divider, ranges from 16KHz to 2Hz, and it generates multiple clocks to apply to the LCD module, LCD power charge pump block, watch dog timer, or EL block, etc. Therefore user is suggested to enable the RTC (OPMD[3]) when CPU is busy.
+The fast frequency (F{FAST}) is divided from F{FAOS} through control register OPMD[6:4]: 1/1~1/128.
+The F{SLOW} is the slow frequency and the source of Real-Time-Clock (RTC).
+The RTC is the clock source of 14-bit divider, ranges from 16KHz to 2Hz, and it generates multiple clocks to apply to the LCD module, LCD power charge pump block, watch dog timer, and etc. Therefore user is suggested to enable the RTC (OPMD[3]) when CPU is busy.
 Besides, the RTC counter can be cleared by writing 0 to OPMD[2], and which is always read as high.

 Mode Normal mode Slow mode Standby mode Halt mode

-F CPU ON (Frast) ON (F SLOW ) OFF OFF
+Fcpu ON (Ffast) ON (FsLow) OFF OFF

-FFAOS ON OFF OFF OFF
+Ffaos ON OFF OFF OFF

-FFAST F FAOS /2 N OFF OFF OFF
+Ffast FFAOS /2 ^N OFF OFF OFF

-F SLOW ON/OFF ON ON OFF
+Fslow ON/OFF ON ON OFF

 RTC ON/OFF ON ON OFF

 LCD ON/OFF ON/OFF ON/OFF OFF

-Wake-up Source - Key change - Timer2/Timer1/ Timer0 Interrupt (based on F SLOW ) - FT/ST Interrupt - External Interrupt - Key change - External Interrupt
+Wake-up Source - Key change - Timer2/Timer1/ Timer0 Interrupt (based on F {SLOW}) - FT/ST Interrupt - External Interrupt - Key change - External Interrupt

-NY8LP11A provide four kinds of operating mode to tailor all kinds of application and save power consumptions.
+NY8LP05A provide four kinds of operating mode to tailor all kinds of application and save power consumptions.
 These operating modes are Normal mode, Slow mode, Standby mode and Halt mode.
 Normal mode is designated for high-speed operating mode.
 Slow mode is designated for low-speed mode in order to save power consumption.
-At Standby mode, NY8LP11A will stop almost all operations except Timer2 /Timer1 /Timer0 /FT /ST (based on FSLOW) in order to wake up periodically.
-At Halt mode, NY8LP11A will sleep until key change or external interrupt occurs.
+At Standby mode, NY8LP05A will stop almost all operations except Timer2 /Timer1 /Timer0 /FT /ST (based on F{SLOW}) in order to wake up periodically.
+At Halt mode, NY8LP05A will sleep until key change or external interrupt occurs.
 User can set the control register OPMD to swap Normal/Slow mode and the control register SLP to enter Standby/Halt mode.
 The block diagram of four operating modes is described in Figure 2-2.

-Figure 2-2: Four Operating Modes
+Figure 5-2: Four Operating Modes